grucloud/bau/README.md

 Bau has been benchmarked against other thanks to the project [js-framework-benchmark](https://github.com/krausest/js-framework-benchmark), It scores very well on most use cases, see prelimanary results [here](https://github.com/krausest/js-framework-benchmark/pull/1271)

+The Chrome Lighthouse perfomance tool reports an overall 100% score even for an app built with all Bau UI components.

+## Typescript

+The Bau ecosystem exports Typescript definition files allowing to improve the Developer's eXperience.
+Enjoy the code completion with VS Code or your favorite IDE, which is obviously VS Code.

 ## Guide

 - [create a state array and display views](./doc/BauStateArray.md)